fortunesecret/ez-mongo/README.md

 # EZMongo

+## Still in development, and not yet published!!

 **EZMongo** is a lightweight, easy-to-use JavaScript library for quickly setting up MongoDB clients.
 It simplifies MongoDB connections, schema handling, and CRUD operations with built-in middleware and event handling.

 ## Features